 cp ./file.txt ./folder/file2.txt).

 cp -r <folder> <target>: copy files and folders recursively.
-Check the difference when the target folder exists or does not exist.
+Check the difference when the target folder exists (copies the folder itself an its content) or does not exist (only copies the content).

 cp --preserve=timestamps <source> <target>: preserve file timestamps.
 You can also preserve other attributes, by default